Execute the right migration strategy for your IT transformation.

 While this may seem academic, we have seen organizations spend millions with no results—all because their project lacked focus.

-In today’s market place, data center migrations are frequently referred to as relocations, consolidations, cloud migrations, or hybrid migration.
-The ability to differentiate between the various types of data center migrations is fundamental to communicating what you are trying to accomplish.
+In today’s market place, migrations are frequently referred to as relocations, consolidations, cloud migrations, or hybrid migration.
+The ability to differentiate between the various types of migrations is fundamental to communicating what you are trying to accomplish.
 It facilitates a more intelligent conversation within an organization, its stakeholders, executive sponsors, and vendors.

 Data center relocations move infrastructure from their current location to a new location.
 It involves only two data centers: the sending data center (source location) and the receiving data center (target location).
 These are accomplished in the following manner:

 - Virtual-to-virtual (v2v)

 - Virtual-to-cloud (v2c)

 Increasingly, enterprises are electing to collocate in lieu of building new data center facilities.
 The exceptions are organizations in highly regulated industries with compliance requirements such as banking, health-care, and public utilities.

 The decision to build, buy, modernize or collocate a data center(s) is also influenced by an organization’s CapEx or OpEx posture.
 If the goal is to maximize OpEx, then collocation is smart.
 If not, CapEx compels a build, buy, or modernize approach depending on variables such as power consumption, cooling, footprint, cost, and timeline to operational readiness.

 Relocation success starts with identifying the optimum target location; therefore, site selection is critical.Read more